EPM Live Review

 EPM Live is imminently adaptable, and add-ons are a crucial part of this software’s unique operations.
 Through the EPM App Market, you can download dozens of predefined apps to optimize your EPM Live account and make it more suitable for your business and your industry.
 Happily, most of the add-ons offered directly by EPM Live are completely free.
 There are bundled apps which deliver a complete feature package, such as the Software Development app (which provides unique reporting, project backlogs, and storage of test cases.)
 Single apps (the Timesheet app, for example) perform only one function and can be used in many different types of communities.
 There are apps for departmental needs (human resources or portfolio management) as well as for collaboration, administration, and deployment.
 To see a full list of EPM apps offered, click here.

 - Nintex Forms 2010

 - Excel Sync

-EPM Live is expensive, unfortunately, and I imagine that it is far above the pay grade of most small businesses and start-ups.
-That is sad, because I think this software works well at any level.
+EPM Live is also expensive, unfortunately, and I imagine that it is far above the pay grade of most small businesses and start-ups.
+That is sad because I think this software works well at any level.
 It is quick, smooth, and versatile, and with all the power of the mighty Microsoft empire behind it, EPM Live is a safe bet.